wongCH/windows-timer-lock/README.md

 3. Advanced users can:
    - Delete the `timer_data.bin` file
    - Use Task Manager to kill the process
-   - Boot into Safe Mode to disable the service
+   - Boot into Safe Mode to disable the scheduled task
+   - Uninstall via Add/Remove Programs (MSI) or delete files manually

 For production use in a managed environment, consider:
-- Implementing process protection
-- Using Windows Group Policy to restrict access
+- Using Windows Group Policy to restrict access to Task Scheduler
+- Setting NTFS permissions (done automatically by MSI installer)
 - Monitoring via MDM (Mobile Device Management) solutions
+- Code signing the MSI to avoid SmartScreen warnings
+- Implementing additional process protection mechanisms

 ## License